Kirstin813/L4-Individual-Project/plan.md

     * Record a demo for supervisor to review
     * Devise a detailed plan for the project week
 * **Week 12 [PROJECT WEEK]**
+    * Update supervisor on status of project during weekly meeting
+    * Make a switch to a different face API to better handle mobile camera better
+    * Add all features from the previous implementation
+    * Conducted general tests to ensure it all works correctly
 * **Week 13 [PROJECT WEEK]** Status report submitted.
+    * Code tidy up
+    * Update readme.md files for more information and background on the project
+    * Record demos
+    * Continue working on the switching camera issue
+    * Update supervisor and write up status report

 ## Winter break